React Native + React Web

 Installation

-For React Native apps with bare workflow:
+For React Native apps with the bare workflow:

 cd ios && pod install && cd ..